-The results from all experiments within the case-study are shown in Table 3.
-Here we can see the number of stuffed bits in the header, data and CRC part of the original frame as well as the number of stuffed bits in the whole CAN frame.
-Furthermore, the number of stuffed bits in the data and CRC part of the frame after the XOR method are shown.
-Finally, the number of stuffed bits in the whole CAN frame, after applying both the XOR method and the priority selection, is shown.
+The results from all experiments within the case-study are shown in Table 4.
+Here we can see the number of stuffbits in the header, data and CRC part of the original frame as well as the number of stuff-bits in the whole CAN frame.
+Furthermore, the number of stuff-bits in the data and CRC part of the frame after the XOR method are shown.
+Finally, the number of stuff-bits in the whole CAN frame, after applying both the XOR method and the priority selection, is shown.

-This case-study shows that we can, by using the methods described in this paper, substantially reduce the worst-case number of stuffed bits in a message; in our case from 16 to 4.
+This case-study shows that we can, by using the methods described in this paper, substantially reduce the worst-case number of stuff-bits in a message; in our case from 17 to 4.
 This should be compared to the analytical value of 29, which is the theoretical value that we must use in a worst-case analysis.
 Also worth noticing is that the variation of frame length has decreased a lot, i.e., the jitter is substantially reduced.

-7 Conclusions
+7. Conclusions

 In dimensioning safety critical systems, a central activity is to validate that sufficient resources are allocated to provide required behavioural, timing, and reliability guarantees.
 Reducing utilisation is essential, since it may allow the use of cheaper solutions in applications.
 Since the validation of a system or a product typically is based on a model of a system, it is important to reduce the modelled utilisation, i.e., the utilisation given by the model.
 This can be achieved either by more accurate modelling, or by reducing the actual utilisation of the system.
 Focusing on bit-stuffing in CAN, we have in this paper presented a method that both increases the accuracy of the modeling, and reduces the actual bus utilisation.
 What we achieve by doing this is an improvement in terms of reducing jitter.
-We have significantly reduced the jitter caused by the variations of the number of stuffed bits in a CAN frame.
-This has been achieved by lowering the maximum number of stuffed bits that can occur in a frame.
+By lowering the maximum number of stuff-bits that can occur in a frame, we have significantly reduced the jitter caused by the varying number of stuff-bits in a CAN frame.